GPS-Demos/suny-ther-assist/setup_services/rag/README.md

   1. Check the operation status in [Google Cloud Console](https://console.cloud.google.com/ai/search/datastores)
   2. The operation may still be running in the background
   3. Use the resumable version: `python setup_transcript_datastore_resumable.py`
-- **File Limit**: If you get a 400 error about exceeding maximum files, use the resumable script
+- **File Limit**: If you get a 400 error about exceeding maximum files, go to the [Google Cloud Datastore page](https://console.cloud.google.com/ai/search/datastores) and manually upload your entire bucket as unstructured content
 - **Wrong Datastore Error**: If you see references to `ebt-corpus` instead of `transcript-patterns`, make sure you're running the correct script

 ## Corpus Organization